Estimating the Number of Connected Components in a Graph via Subgraph Sampling: Algorithms and performance guarantees

 A general graph can always be made chordal by adding edges.
 Such an operation is called a \emph{chordal completion} or \emph{triangulation} of a graph, henceforth denoted by $ \mathsf{TRI} $.
 There are many ways to triangulate a graph and this is typically done with the goal of minimizing some objective function (e.g., number of edges or the clique number).
 Without loss of generality, triangulations do not affect the number of connected components, since the operation can be applied to each component.

 In view of the various estimators and their performance guarantees developed so far for chordal graphs, a natural question to ask is how one might generalize those to non-chordal graphs.
 One heuristic is to first triangulate the subsampled graph and then apply the estimator such as \prettyref{eq:chordal-estimator-peo} and \prettyref{eq:chordal_smooth_estimator} that are designed for chordal graphs.
 Suppose a triangulation operation commutes with subgraph sampling in distribution,\footnote{By ``commute in distribution'' we mean the random graphs $ \mathsf{TRI}(\tilde{G}) $ and $ \tilde{\mathsf{TRI}(G)} $ have the same distribution.
-That is, the triangulated sampled graph is statistically identical to a sampled graph from a triangulation of the parent graph.} then the modified estimator would inherit all the performance guarantees proved for chordal graphs; unfortunately, this does not hold in general.
+That is, the triangulated sampled graph is statistically identical to a sampled version of a triangulation of the parent graph.} then the modified estimator would inherit all the performance guarantees proved for chordal graphs; unfortunately, this does not hold in general.
 Thus, so far our theory does not readily extend to non-chordal graphs.
 Nevertheless, the empirical performance of this heuristic estimator is competitive with $ \cchat $ in both performance (see \prettyref{fig:nonchordal}) and computational efficiency.
-Indeed, there are polynomial time algorithms that add at most $ 8k^2 $ edges if at least $ k $ edges must be added to make the graph chordal \cite{Natanzon2000}.
-In view of the theoretical guarantees in \prettyref{thm:chordal}, it is better to be conservative with adding edges so as the maximal degree $ d $ and the clique number $ \omega $ are kept small.
+Indeed, there are polynomial time algorithms that add at most $ 8k^2 $ edges if at least $ k $ edges must be added to make the graph chordal \cite{Natanzon2000}.\footnote{An implementation of graph triangulation $\texttt{R}$ is provided by the $\texttt{is\char`_chordal()}$ function in the package $\texttt{igraph}$ \cite{igraph}.} In view of the theoretical guarantees in \prettyref{thm:chordal}, it is better to be conservative with adding edges so as the maximal degree $ d $ and the clique number $ \omega $ are kept small.

 It should be noted that blindly applying estimators designed for chordal graphs to the subsampled non-chordal graph without triangulation leads to nonsensical estimates.
 Thus, preprocessing the graph appears to be necessary for producing good results.
 We will leave the task of rigorously establishing these heuristics for future work.